Frequently Asked Questions

 Good question!
 We welcome developers from all over the world to join our fast growing community.
 As you might have gathered we are trying to change the way software engineers are hired.

-There are a number of reasons why we think you should join
+There are a number of reasons you should join

 What type of roles do you have posted on the platform?